damian-lis/portfolio-website/README.md

 <br/>

-#### 3.4.
+### 3.4.
 Description of the createComponents method (constructor)

-Next, in the constructor of discussed object, we call the createComponents method, the implementation of which is below (scripts/objects/Audio.js):
+Next, in the constructor of discussed object, we call the createComponents method, the implementation of which is below:

 ```
+//scripts/objects/SneakPeeks.js file:

 createComponents() {
     this.sneakPeekComponents = this.elements.map(
       ({